siserin/blind9/doc/arm/reference.rst

 RRs are represented in binary form in the packets of the DNS protocol, and are usually represented in highly encoded form when stored in a name server or resolver.
-In the examples provided in RFC 1034, a style similar to that used in master files was employed in order to show the contents of RRs.
+In the examples provided in :rfc:`1034`, a style similar to that used in master files was employed in order to show the contents of RRs.
 In this format, most RRs are shown on a single line, although continuation lines are possible using parentheses.